muhammadn/muhammadn.github.io/_posts/2017-03-20-fat-models-skinny-controller-vs-separation-of-concerns-part-2.md

 To move this code to the concern you will have to add a new file, in this example in `models/concerns/omniauth.rb`.

+You will need `module Omniauth` with `extend ActiveSupport::Concern` to extend the model, and you will need to add the business logic code in `module ClassMethods` and *removing* `self.`.

 ```
 module Omniauth
   extend ActiveSupport::Concern